conradludgate/neural/README.md

 To Train a network,
 you need to create a `neural::Trainer` class with a data function.

-Let's say we're making a network with the amount of nodes being 16, 20, 20, 16 respectively, this is what our trainer would look like
+Let's say we're making a network with the amount of nodes in each layer being 16, 20, 20, 16 respectively, this is what our trainer would look like

 ```c++
 class ExampleTrainer: public neural::Trainer<16, 20, 20, 8>